• Skip to primary navigation

 chicken lemon coriander soup in a bowl with a spoon

-Chicken lemon coriander soup is a light and refreshing soup to drive your blues away.
+Chicken lemon coriander soup is a light and refreshing soup to lift your spirits.
 Made with fresh broth (not store bought), it has the herby flavors of cilantro and the tang of lemons.
 Shredded cabbage adds the perfect crunch!
+Both instant pot and stovetop instructions are included.

 Here's another wholesome, silky smooth chicken soup recipe you might like.